UffizziCloud/docs/docs/guides/rbac.md

 Developers can view, create, and edit Projects.
 They cannot edit Account-level settings like Billing, SSO, Team Members or integrations.
 A Developer can create Projects and be invited to Projects.

 ### View Only
-View Only users can see every Project and Admin Settings but cannot edit anything within Uffizzi.
+View Only users can see every Project and Owner Settings but cannot edit anything within Uffizzi.